Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

 {\bf Structure of the paper.} The paper is organized as follows.
 In Section \ref{sec:not}, we provide the definition of the lattice Yang--Mills--Higgs model and list some common choices for the Higgs target spaces, and we recall some relevant geometric background.
-Section \ref{sec:YMHSDEs} establishes the global well-posedness of SDEs \eqref{e:LSDE} and proves Theorem \ref{main:1} for the case where $M\in \{\mathbb{R}^N, \mathbb{S}^{N-1}, G\}$.
+Section \ref{sec:YMHSDEs} establishes the global well-posedness of SDEs \eqref{e:LSDE} and proves Theorem \ref{main:1}.
 Section \ref{sec:ergo} is dedicated to proving the exponential ergodicity of SDEs \eqref{e:LSDE} through functional inequalities.
 In Section \ref{sec:mass}, we present the proof of the mass gap.
 Finally Section \ref{sec:large} discusses the large $N$ limits of gauge-invariant observables.

 {\bf Acknowledgments.} We would like to thank Scott Smith for very helpful discussions, including the derivations and estimates for the lattice YMH dynamics and many other aspects.
 We would also like to thank Roland Bauerschmidt for discussions on functional inequalities and related problems.
 H.S. gratefully acknowledges financial support from NSF grants DMS-1954091 and CAREER DMS-2044415.
-R.Z. and X.Z. are grateful to the financial supports by National Key R\&D Program of China (No. 2022YFA1006300).
-R.Z. gratefully acknowledges financial support from the NSFC (No. 12271030).
-X.Z. is grateful to the financial supports by National Key R\&D Program of China (No. 2020YFA0712700) and the NSFC (No. 12090014, 12288201) and the support by key Lab of Random Complex Structures and Data Science, Youth Innovation Promotion Association (2020003), Chinese Academy of Science.
+R.Z. and X.Z. are grateful to the financial supports by National Key R\&D Program of China (No. 2022YFA1006300) and the support from the NSFC (No. 12426205).
+R.Z. gratefully acknowledges financial support from the NSFC (12271030).
+X.Z. is grateful to the financial supports by the NSFC (No. 12595281, 12288201).
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226--SFB 1283.